monash-human-power/MHP-website/src/markdown/index.md

     button_text: ""
     button_href: ""
   - name: Chassis & Drive-train
-    description: Responsible for the design and manufacture of the chassis and other mechanical components of the vehicle.
+    description: Responsible for the design and manufacture of the chassis and all other mechanical components of the vehicle.
     button_text: ""
     button_href: ""
   - name: Electrical